Groups of type $FP$ via graphical small cancellation: Background

 The presentation 2-complex associated to a graphical presentation in both \cite{ollivier}~and~\cite{gruber} relies on a choice of free basis for the fundamental group of each component of $\Gamma$.
 We prefer a different complex that requires no such choice, but we shall show that our complex is homotopy equivalent to those used in~\cite{ollivier,gruber}.

 A \emph{graphical $2$-cell} of the graphical presentation $(\Gamma,L,\tau,\phi)$ is the cone on a component of $\Gamma$.
 We emphasize that this definition does not appear in~\cite{ollivier,gruber}.
-In the case when $\Gamma$ is a simplicial graph, each graphical 2-cell can be given the structure of a 2-dimensional simplicial complex with one new vertex at the cone point.
+In the case when $\Gamma$ is a simplicial graph, each graphical 2-cell can be given the structure of a 2-dimensional simplicial complex with one new vertex at the cone point, and with new edges and triangles in bijective correspondence with the vertices and edges (respectively) of the relevant component of $\Gamma$.
 This is the natural generalization of the conical subdivision of a standard 2-cell.
 The \emph{boundary} of a graphical 2-cell is the base of the cone, a component of $\Gamma$.

 The \emph{graphical presentation $2$-complex} associated to a graphical presentation $(\Gamma,L,\tau,\phi)$ is the 2-dimensional space obtained by attaching the graphical 2-cells to the rose $R_L$, using the immersions induced by $\phi$ to identify the boundary of each graphical 2-cell with its image in $R_L$.
+As was mentioned in the introduction, a \emph{graphical relator} is just a component of the labelled graph $\Gamma$.
+Just as in the classical case, the graphical presentation 2-complex is obtained by attaching graphical 2-cells corresponding to the graphical relators to a rose $R_L$.

 The \emph{graphical $1$-skeleton} of the graphical presentation 2-complex is just the rose $R_L$.
 We emphasize that this will not usually be the whole 1-skeleton for any CW-structure on the graphical presentation 2-complex.